 Our survey results are provided to landowners or managers and:

-- The Botanical Society of Britain and Ireland (BSBI) as a contribution to Atlas 2020
+- The Botanical Society of Britain and Ireland (BSBI)

 - Somerset Environmental Record Centre (SERC).